Diane Keaton

 Diane Keaton and Al Pacino on the set of 'The Godfather'

-Comedy became Keaton's formula for success.
+Comedy proved to be Keaton's winning formula.
 In 1991, she starred with Steve Martin in the successful movie "Father of the Bride", which was followed by a sequel a few years later.
 In 1993, Diane worked again with Woody Allen, shooting his comedy "Manhattan Murder Mystery".

 Diane Keaton in Twin Peaks

-Three years later, the actress starred with Goldie Hawn and Bette Midler in the amusing film "The First Wives Club" about friends who plan to get back at the men who abandoned them.
+Three years later, she teamed up with Goldie Hawn and Bette Midler in the wickedly funny "The First Wives Club," about friends plotting revenge against the men who dumped them.
 The film was a huge success, earning more than $181 million worldwide.

 A scene from the movie The First Wives Club